Whether you like it or not, networking is quickly becoming a necessary part of stage lighting.

 You can even get switches with built-in POE ports,which can power some smaller nodes and devices!

 These are very inexpensive, and don’t do any processing or have any features to get in the way of your data – which is key!
-You can add in a router or wireless access point only if you need to get wireless control of your console – and please, keep your network hidden and password protected!
+You can add in a router or wireless access point only if you need to get wireless control of your console – and please, keep your network password protected, and change the administrator login on your router!

 With a basic network switch, you will be setting the IP addresses of all your computer manually – but that’s generally a great idea which makes troubleshooting later simple – as long as you stay organized, and keep a good spreadsheet of the devices you’re using!